Donate to Keep our Pharma Free Fight Going

-T1International is working with Miss Diabetes to create an animation video for the campaign, which will be released on July 27th (100 years after insulin was first successfully isolated).
-We are encouraging viewing parties on or after that date to educate family, friends and co-workers about the reality of pharma’s greed.
+T1International worked with Miss Diabetes to create an animation video for the campaign.
+We are encouraging viewing parties to educate family, friends and co-workers about the reality of pharma’s greed.
 Prepare for your Watch Party using this document.
 The video is here.

 Don't forget to take a screenshot, share it on social media, tag @t1international, and use the campaign hashtags (#AdvocateDontCelebrate, #FromGiftToGreed, #insulin100, #insulin4all)–and let us know how it went!